paulirotta/async_cargo_mcp/README.md

 ## Status

 It works with STDIN/STDOUT (not yet SSE), it is fast.
 It is not heavily field tested.
-Some models are better than others at tool use, and we continue to iterate solutions to encourage them to use `async-cargo-mcp` to best effect with graceful fallback.
+Some models are better than others at tool use, and we continue to iterate solutions to encourage them to use `async_cargo_mcp` to best effect with graceful fallback.

 ### Current Capabilities
 - All cargo commands implemented with fairly comprehensive integration test coverage